GeekTrainer/learn-vue/m01-creating-data-driven-websites-with-vue.js/includes/2-module-1-getting-started-with-vue.js.md

 In addition to importing the Vue app that is defined in our JavaScript file, we want to mount our Vue application into the DOM so that Vue can track the current state of different objects in our HTML page.
 To accomplish this, we add another piece of script below the imported Vue app.
 Inside the mount method we have an argument `#app`, which is a DOM selector used to plug the app into a piece of our DOM.

-When a web page is loaded, the browser creates a DOM (Document Object Model) of the page.
+[!NOTE] When a web page is loaded, the browser creates a DOM (Document Object Model) of the page.
 The HTML DOM model is constructed as a tree of Objects.
 This provides JavaScript with all the power it needs to change elements, attributes, and CSS styles within an HTML document, thus enabling the creation of dynamic HTML on the front end.
 An image and further explanation of the DOM is available at [https://www.w3schools.com/js/js_htmldom.asp](https://www.w3schools.com/js/js_htmldom.asp).

 ```javascript
     <!-- Mount Vue app into the DOM -->